Savoury Pancakes or Gujarati Pudlas made with vegetables and chickpea flour

 How do you like your pancakes and What do you think of these pancakes?

-I have more unusual pancake recipes in my blog which you may wish to try making:
+I have more variations of pancake recipes in my blog which you may wish to try making:

 If you have a hunger for Authentic Vegetarian Food then subscribe to my blog and receive delectable recipes and new Innovative foodie updates!
 Hungry for more Vegetarian Tips?
 LIKE us on facebook, Follow us on Twitter, Pinterest and Instagram.
 All the recipes are with step by step instructions and photographs.
 All the recipes have been tried, tested and are easy to cook and delicious.